-In your analysis, examine the company's corporate and tax contributions over the past three fiscal years.
-Include the absolute amount of corporate taxes the company contributed over the period, as well as its yearly payroll tax contributions.
+In your analysis, examine the company's corporate tax contributions over the past three fiscal years.
+Include the absolute amount of corporate taxes the company contributed over the period, as well as its yearly payroll tax contributions if disclosed directly by the company.

 In general, comparing the effective tax rate and the statutory tax rate the company is subject to makes the note nuanced.

-To assess the company's impact, consider its absolute contribution to corporate and payroll taxes.
+To assess the company's impact, consider its absolute contribution to corporate taxes.
 As long as the company is contributing in some measure to taxes, the impact remains positive.
-Any benefits or deductions the company claimed to minimise its income tax would be reflected in the scale of the impact.
+Any benefits or deductions the company claimed to minimise its income tax would be reflected in the severity of the impact.

 Introduction